secinthenet/crypto-guide/README.md

     if using multisig)
   - [Transfer](#secure-air-gapped-communication) the (partially) signed
     transaction to the online read-only wallet.
-- (Multisig only): Combine the partially signed transactions in the online read-only wallet to a final signed transaction.
+- (Multisig only): Combine and finalize the partially signed transactions in the online read-only wallet.
 - Broadcast the transaction from the online read-only wallet.

 ### Receiving funds

-- Generate a new address in the online read-only wallet and provide it to the sender.
+- Select the first unused address in the online read-only wallet and provide it to the sender.

 ### Testing backups